2204Zero/Projects/README.md

 # Projects
+Hey, my name is Lakshya Goyal you can call me Zero.
+This repo is in collaboration with my friend @lakshyaSinghal for our team "Bits&Bytes".
-This repo contains my projects
+This repo contains our projects.
+Thnx for looking into this.
+-----HAPPY|CODING-----